Join 1500+ Australians in the World’s Largest At-home Natural Medicine Study

 Please note: You will need internet access to complete the questionnaires via a website on your smartphone, tablet or computer.
 You will then receive notifications by email to complete follow-up questionnaires.

-• There is no set list of eligible chronic conditions that can be considered for this study.
-A doctor and the relevant health authorities need to approve its use for the patient considering individual circumstances and if there is evidence or research showing therapeutic benefit from the use of medical cannabis in patients with a similar medical condition.
+There is no set list of eligible chronic conditions that can be considered for this study.
+A doctor and the relevant health authorities need to approve its use for the patient considering individual circumstances and if there is evidence or research showing therapeutic benefit from the use of natural medicine in patients with a similar medical condition.

-A doctor can prescribe medicinal cannabis only after established treatments have been trialled and or have been unsuccessful, with the exception of palliative care.
+A doctor can prescribe prescribed natural medicine only after established treatments have been trialled and or have been unsuccessful, with the exception of palliative care.

 You can contact our team to discuss on: